harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-http-reset-peer.md

 ### Reset timeout

-It defines the reset timeout value to be added to the http request.
-It can be tuned via `RESET_TIMEOUT` ENV.
+It specifies the duration after which connection needs to be reset.
+Tune it by using the `RESET_TIMEOUT` environment variable.

-Use the following example to tune this:
+Use the following example to tune the reset timeout:

 [embedmd]: # "./static/manifests/pod-http-reset-peer/reset-timeout.yaml yaml"